OpenBankingUK/read-write-api-docs-pub/docs/v3.1.9/profiles/account-and-transaction-api-profile.md

 ### Access Revocation

 A PSU **may** revoke AISP's access directly with the ASPSP,  via the access dashboard.
 In such a situation:
-- The ASPSPs **may** revoke/expire the access token provided to the AISP.
+- The ASPSP **must** take the necessary action to revoke access e.g. by revoking/expiring the access token provided to the AISP.
 - The status of the account-access-consent **must** remain unchanged and the AISP **must** be allowed to request PSU to re-authenticate the same account-access-consent resource.
 - Upon successful re-authentication by PSU, an ASPSP **may** issue new authorization code and subsequently new access token to the AISP.